SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_MVP_OV_-_Channel.md

 ### Configuration

-The DVE is created by the parent driver protocol (**Evertz MVP OV**).
-It uses the name of the parent driver + the busadres + the busname. e.g. **ParentName.1_BusName**
+The DVE is created by the parent connector protocol (**Evertz MVP OV**).
+It uses the name of the parent connector + the bus addres + the bus name. e.g. **ParentName.1_BusName**

-You can change the busname at the HardwareControl Table on the parent driver.
+You can change the bus name in the HardwareControl Table on the parent connector.

 ## Usage